-Best Sunscreen for Costa Rica
+Best Sunscreen in Costa Rica

 Other Sun Protection Methods

 I love rash guards and they’re great for more than just surfing.
 We wear ours when we’re snorkeling (to protect from the annoying stinging jellyfish), swimming or boating.
-We bought rash guards with SPF 50 in it and even after a year+ of use and washes, it is still protecting us from the sun.
-When we take it off, we can even see the lines!

 I have a visor with SPF 30 which gives extra protection to my face.
 Mine is Marmot which I absolutely love but many of the outdoor brands have one.